 Mafatlal Industries Limited

-Your Directors present the 107th Annual Report together with the AuditedStatement of Accounts for the year ended 31st March 2021.
+Your Directors present the 108th Annual Report together with the AuditedStatement of Accounts for the financial year ended 31 st March 2022.

 |Particulars ||Current Year ||Previous Year |

 | ||2021-22 ||2020-21 |

 |Revenue from operations ||98711.93 ||60219.49 |